Oct. 9, 2013: Average rates on new card offers ticked up this week, according to the CreditCards.com Weekly Credit Card Rate Report

 |Updated: Oct.
 9, 2013|

-Average rates on new card offers ticked up this week, according to the CreditCards.com Weekly Credit Card Rate Report.
+According to the CreditCards.com Weekly Credit Card Rate Report.

 The national average annual percentage rate (APR) rose to 15.03 percent Wednesday after Barclays increased the lowest available APR on its rewards card for U.S. football fans.